What You Need To Know About Personal Injury Matters in New Jersey & New York

 - Harmed or injured the plaintiff as a result

-To illustrate how these four elements work, take a hypothetical personal injury case: Don speeds through an intersection against a red light and hits a vehicle driven by Pat, who had the green light and the right of way.
+To illustrate how these four elements work, take a hypothetical New Jersey personal injury case: Don speeds through an intersection against a red light and hits a vehicle driven by Pat, who had the green light and the right of way.
 In a personal injury dispute based on negligence, plaintiff Pat will need to show that:

 - As the operator of a car on public streets, defendant Don owed all other drivers (including plaintiff Pat) a legal duty to drive with reasonable caution under the circumstances.

-- By speeding through the intersection and running the red light, defendant Don failed to fulfill (“breached”) that legal duty.
+- By speeding through the intersection and running the red light, the defendant Don failed to fulfill (“breached”) that legal duty.